-- 1. Be enrolled in the ninth, tenth, eleventh or twelfth grade of a private or public high school in Georgia or a home study program within the State of Georgia operated in accordance with O.C.G.A. §20-2-690(c); - 2.
+- 1. Be enrolled in the 10th, 11th, or 12th grade of a private or public high school in Georgia or a home study program within the State of Georgia operated in accordance with O.C.G.A. §20-2-690(c); - 2.
 Be admitted to an eligible, participating USG, TCSG or Private postsecondary institution as a dual credit enrollment student; - 3.
 Be enrolled in courses listed in the approved Dual Enrollment Course Directory; - 4.
 Maintain satisfactory academic progress as defined by the eligible postsecondary institution.